 Topical heat packs or hot baths should not be used with acute injuries.
 Heat expands blood vessels and improves circulation so it can be similar to adding gasoline to a fire.
 We don’t want to increase swelling and inflammation and allow the body to over-react in response to a fresh injury.
-Heat may feel soothing at the time its applied but those pleasant sensations may be quite different at a later time.
+Heat may feel soothing at the time it’s applied, but those pleasant sensations may be quite different later on.

 Similar to ice, heat should always be applied with a barrier of thin cloth or through clothing and never applied directly to the skin.
 If it feels too hot, it likely is too hot and careless use of heat can produce burns to the skin.

 Heat can be a good alternative option for general aches and pains or everyday soreness from activity.
 Heat should be applied for 30-45 minutes at one time in one area for optimal benefit.
 Once the initial inflammation begins to subside, heat can be applied to a sub-acute injury (4-5 days after onset).
 Heat can be very effective for relieving stiffness when applied during sedentary or inactive periods.